jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 ```

-Set appropriate permissions for the new file and set defaults for service.
+We can then set the appropriate permissions for the new file and set defaults for service.

 ```sh
 $raspi:~$ sudo chmod 755 /etc/init.d/resilio